panjan/blog/_drafts/heater.md

 I assume you've flashed your Sonoff with the alternative firmware Sonoff Tasmota.
 If not, go back to the section "Flashing the Sonoff".

-#### MQTT
+### MQTT

 To connect Home Assistant to Tasmota, we'll need an [MQTT](https://www.home-assistant.io/components/mqtt/) message broker.
 We'll use Mosquitto as the embedded broker is deprecated.
 To set it up on Hassbian, follow [Bruh's video tutorial](https://youtu.be/AsDHEDbyLfg).
 Hass.io users, use the [Mosquitto Addon](https://www.home-assistant.io/addons/mosquitto/).

 > Make sure you set a strong and unique password for your MQTT user.
-A successful attacker would gain full access to your Sonoff.
+A successful attacker would gain full access to your Sonoff and other MQTT devices.

 You can publish MQTT messages from [Home Assistant](https://www.home-assistant.io/docs/mqtt/service/), from the command line ([mosquitto_pub](https://mosquitto.org/man/mosquitto_pub-1.html)) or using a graphical client ([MQTT.fx](https://mqttfx.jensd.de) works for me on Mac).
 I'll leave the choice to you.

-#### Configuring Tasmota
+### Configuring Tasmota

 Configure WiFi and MQTT according to [Tasmota's documentation](https://github.com/arendst/Sonoff-Tasmota/wiki/Initial-Configuration).